softwarefactory-project/ansible-role-elastic-recheck/README.md

 --------------------------

-The main goal of this role is to setup the Elasticsearch and/or Kibana service base on Opendistro for Elasticsearch distribution.
+The main goal of this role is to setup the Elasticsearch and/or Kibana service base on Opensearch Elasticsearch distribution.
 The current role definition is deploying Elasticsearch service and configure tenants and users belong to tenants.
 The current deployment is configuring users/tenant in `internal_users`